-For transition risks, the Group may bear higher operating costs due to the potential regulatory change related to carbon reduction requirements.
+For transition risks, the Group may bear higher operating costs due to the more stringent climate legislations and regulations to support global vision for decarbonisation.
+Specifically, the SEHK is set to implement significant updates to its listing rules regarding new mandatory requirements in climate-related disclosures in the next Year.
 To manage the legal risks that may be brought along by the climate crisis, the Group has taken an array of actions.
 First, the Group constantly monitors any changes in laws or regulations.
 Second, the Group will seek compliance consulting services where appropriate to reduce legal risks.
 Third, the Group has taken comprehensive measures to protect the environment, including measures aimed at reducing GHG emissions.
 By going beyond current compliance requirements, the Group has a better chance to adapt swiftly to regulatory changes.